JuliaDynamics/ComplexityMeasures.jl/docs/src/probabilities.md

 RelativeAmount
 BayesianRegularization
 Shrinkage
+AddConstant
 ```

 ## [Encodings/Symbolizations API](@id encodings)

 Count-based [`OutcomeSpace`](@ref)s first "encode" input data into an intermediate representation indexed by the positive integers.
 This intermediate representation is called an "encoding".
-Alternative name for "encoding" in the literature is "symbolize".
+Alternative names for "encoding" in the literature is "symbolize" or "codify", and
+in this package we use the latter.

 The encodings API is defined by: